perladvent/perldotcom/content/article/writing-your-own-xs-functions.md

-In [part one]({{< relref "getting-started-with-xs.md" >}}), we learned the basic components of XS, and integrated two C functions into Perl which were slower than their Perl builtin equivalents.
+In [part one]({{< relref "getting-started-with-xs.md" >}}), we learned the basic components of XS, and integrated two C functions into Perl.
-Oh well, we'll strive to do better in future tutorials.
 This chapter is going to show you how to define xsubs that accept multiple parameters, and define your own logic, instead of using XS as a Foreign Function Interface to a C library.

+You'll need the files from [part one]({{< relref "getting-started-with-xs.md" >}}) to execute the code in this article.

 ### Module Code